AHartmaier/pyLabFEA/README.md

 Finite Element Analysis (FEA) is a numerical method for studying mechanical behavior of fluids and solids.
-The pyLabFEA package introduces a simple version of FEA for solid mechanics and elastic-plastic materials. pyLabFEA is fully written in Python.
+The pyLabFEA package introduces a simple version of FEA for solid mechanics and elastic-plastic materials, which is fully written in Python.
 Due to its simplicity, it is well-suited for teaching, and its flexibility in constitutive modeling of materials makes it a useful research tool.

 ## Jupyter notebooks

-The pyLabFEA package is conveniently used with Jupyter notebooks.
-The available notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder `notebooks`.
-An overview on the contents of of the notebooks is available in the examples of this documentation.
+pyLabFEA is conveniently used with Jupyter notebooks.
+Available notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder `notebooks`.
+An overview on the contents of the notebooks is available in the examples of this documentation.

 ## Documentation